syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### Placing Bar / Column kind of series side-by-side

- The [sideBySideSeriesPlacement](../api/ejchart#members:sidebysideseriesplacement) defines the appearance of the different sets of data on 3D Chart.
-When enabling this property, the data is displayed side by side, otherwise it is displayed along the depth of the axis.
+ The [sideBySideSeriesPlacement](../api/ejchart#members:sidebysideseriesplacement) defines the appearance of the different sets of data on the 3D Chart.
+When this property is enabled, the data is displayed side by side, otherwise it is displayed along the depth of the axis.

 {% highlight js %}